Natalia Morari

-Natalia Morari (born 12 January 1984) is a Moldovan journalist, known for her investigative work and political talk shows.
+Natalia Morari (Наталья Григорьевна Морарь; born 12 January 1984) is a Moldovan journalist, known for her investigative work and political talk shows.

 Biography

-Morari was born in Hîncești, Moldavian Soviet Socialist Republic, Soviet Union (now Moldova) on January 12, 1984, to Grigore Morari and Raisa Guțu.
-She graduated from Gaudeamus Theoretical High School in Chișinău and continued her studies from 2002 to 2007 at Moscow State University "Mihail Lomonosov", where she was awarded two scholarships.
+Morari was born in Kotovsk, Moldavian Soviet Socialist Republic, Soviet Union (now Hîncești, Moldova) on January 12, 1984, to Grigore Morari and Raisa Guțu.
+She graduated from Gaudeamus Theoretical High School in Chișinău and continued her studies from 2002 to 2007 at Moscow State University, where she was awarded two scholarships.
 During her studies, she began her journalism career at the Russian publication "Novoe Vremya" (The New Times).

 Expulsion from Russia

 During her activity as a journalist at Novoe Vremya, Morari, having Moldovan citizenship, was expelled from Russia due to her journalistic investigations, which troubled the Kremlin leadership.

 Morari wrote about money laundering cases involving high-ranking officials in President Vladimir Putin's entourage.
 On 10 December 2007 she published an article titled "The Kremlin's Black Money," detailing the illegal use of funds to keep all significant parties in Russia dependent on the authorities.
 On December 16, upon her return from a week-long trip to Israel, she was denied entry into Russia at Domodedovo Airport based on an FSB decision.
 This incident prompted a protest from the Russian Journalists' Union.
 Consequently, Morari had to fly to Chișinău.
 She had applied for Russian citizenship immediately after graduating from Moscow State University and was supposed to receive it in April 2008.

 On 17 January 2008, at the Russian Embassy in the Republic of Moldova, Morari was informed that she was banned from entering Russia for "state security reasons" in accordance with point 1, article 27 of the federal law "on entry and exit from the Russian Federation.”

 In March 2008, Morari filed a complaint with the Moldovan police, claiming she had received death threats by phone.
 On 21 August 2008 she was denied Russian citizenship on the grounds of "calls for the overthrow of the constitutional order of the Russian Federation by force and threat to national security.”
 In August 2008, the radio station Echo of Moscow reported that Morari had sued the Russian state at the European Court of Human Rights for banning her entry.

 The entry ban was lifted in March 2012, only after Yevgenia Albats, along with other chief editors Dmitry Muratov (Novaya Gazeta) and Alexei Venediktov (Echo of Moscow), personally requested President Dmitry Medvedev to intervene.